 The “H” car’s greatest obstacle: refuelling, where?
 It uses “liquid Hydrogen” not water to run the car; water vapor (clouds) are its exhaust.
 Hydrogen fuel is what it calls itself – Hydrogen.
 A variety of methods can be used to separate Hydrogen (H2) from other chemicals including water, biomass, and fossil fuels.
-It’s turned into liquid.
+The gas Hydrogen is turned to liquid.
 The liquid is pumped into the car.
 The car burns the liquid to power the vehicle; gasoline cars do the same; they burn gasoline to power the vehicle.
 The difference: gasoline cars’ exhaust is CO2 ; the Hydrogen cars’ exhaust is H2O.
-CO2 is a gas that contributes to global warming and climate change; H2O is water; the exhaust is water vapor.
+CO2 is a gas that contributes to global warming and climate change; H2O is water; the Hydrogen car’s exhaust is water vapor.

 Despite the lack of EV Stations the Electric Car is growing in popularity.
 Together with government incentives there is the convenience of refuelling the Electric Car.
-Rather than using refuelling stations like with the conventional gasoline car or the Hydrogen fuelled car you can charge the Electric car at home.
-All you have to do is plug in your Electric Car, plug in your phone and go to sleep.
+Rather than using refuelling stations like the conventional gasoline car or the Hydrogen fuelled car you can charge the Electric car at home.
+All you have to do is plug in your phone, plug in your Electric Car and go to sleep.
 Both will recharge while you sleep.
 With an increasing battery life (how long you can go before having to recharge) and push for a greener environment (less use of fossil fuels) there is growing popularity for the Electric Car.

 Many consider electric cars as clean as the electricity that charges them.
-There is movement to creating “clean” electricity using solar panels, wind turbines, hydro, and bio fuel, but humans still have a great dependence on “dirty” electricity, power created using fuels that pollute the environment – coal, oil, and natural gas, resources.
+There is movement to creating “clean” electricity using solar panels, wind turbines, hydro, and bio-fuel, but humans still have a great dependence on “dirty” electricity, power created using fuels that pollute the environment – coal, oil, and natural gas.
 Nuclear is debated as clean and dirty; it does not give off any emissions but creates “nuclear waste”.
-Hydrogen fuel can created without “dirty” fuels but and only emits “clean” emissions; today a mix of dirty and clean are used to create its fuel.
+Hydrogen fuel can be created without “dirty” fuels but and only emits “clean” emissions; today a mix of dirty and clean are used to create fuel.

-Airplanes today use diesel but there are predictions they will soon use fuel cells that run on hydrogen.
+Airplanes today use diesel but there are predictions they will soon use Hydrogen Fuel Cells.
 NASA uses hydrogen-powered fuel cells for their rockets and continues research and development.
-They many soon be used by commercial airlines.
+They may soon be used by commercial airlines.

 There’s still research and development but hydrogen cars are on the horizon; the gas station may soon become a heritage site.